 In addition to Blaze Pizza’s experience, the experience of its officers, and its current requirements for Blaze Pizza Franchises, these estimates are based on the historical costs to open Blaze Restaurants during 2019, which, excluding food court locations, averaged approximately $808,000 per Restaurant in 2019.

 Because they are typically located in a host facility, Non-Traditional Restaurants may require fewer leasehold improvements and equipment expenditures than Traditional Blaze Pizza Restaurants.
-Opening The value of the total finished and unfinished goods and materials the business holds for future sale.... expenditures may be lower as well, but the initial investment in a Non-Traditional Restaurant depends on the type, location, and configuration of the Restaurant and of the host facility.
+Opening inventory expenditures may be lower as well, but the initial investment in a Non-Traditional Restaurant depends on the type, location, and configuration of the Restaurant and of the host facility.

-The factors underlying Blaze Pizza’s estimates may vary depending on several variables, and the actual investment you make in developing and opening your Franchise may be greater or less than the estimates given depending upon the location of your Franchise, and current relevant market conditions.
+May vary depending on several variables, the actual investment you make in developing and opening your Franchise may be greater or less than the estimates given depending upon the location of your Franchise, and current relevant market conditions.

-Your costs will also depend on factors such as how well you follow Blaze Pizza’s methods and procedures; your management skills; your business experience and capabilities; local economic conditions; the local market for Blaze Pizza’s products and services; the prevailing wage rates; competition; and The total amount in dollars made in the business before expenses are deducted.
-See also Gross Revenue.... levels reached during your initial phase of business operations.
+Your costs will also depend on factors such as how well you follow Blaze Pizza’s methods and procedures; your management skills; and your business experience and capabilities; local economic conditions; the local market for Blaze Pizza’s products and services; the prevailing wage rates; competition; and sales levels reached during your initial phase of business operations.

 All expenses payable to third parties are non-refundable, except as you may arrange for utility deposits and other payments